Tourists Advised To Observe Traffic Rules In Murree To Avoid Congestion - UrduPoint

 He urged the motorists to strictly follow the traffic rules and avoid wrong and double parking on the roads of Murree to avoid traffic congestion.

+Moreover, the CTO had also directed the DSPs, inspectors, and others in charge to perform their duties with dedication and commitment on August 14.

+He had also warned that no negligence or inefficiency would be tolerated in this regard.

-The CTO said that over 250 traffic wardens deployed in Murree were directed to take strict action in accordance with the law against the rules violators.
+The CTO informed that over 250 traffic wardens deployed in Murree were directed to take strict action in accordance with the law against the rules violators.

 He informed that a control room had been set up at the Headquarters to monitor the situation while a helpline 1915 and 051-9269200 for Murree had also been set up.

-All-out efforts were being made to control traffic in Murree, he said and informed that there was a parking facility of 3500 vehicles in Murree while over 7100 vehicles had entered the hill station.
+All-out efforts were being made to control traffic in Murree, he said and informed that there was a parking facility of 3500 vehicles in Murree while thousands of vehicles had entered the hill station.

-He informed that on the directives of Rawalpindi district administration, maximum 8000 vehicles would be allowed entry into Murree.

-He informed that the CTP had designated several points for car parking in Murree.

 A number of main roads including Kashmir Point, Mall Road, Guldana Road and other roads had been closed for two-way traffic to ease traffic flow.